lkirstein/Blob-IDE/HELP.md

 # WordCat help manual

 ## Commandprompt:
-If you start WordCat from the commandprompt, you can use parameter.
+If you start WordCat from the commandprompt, you can use parameters.

 |Parameter|Effect|
 |-|-|